 Wilkes University's Passan School of Nursing offers a variety of convenient programs for working nurses.
-Whether you're looking to advance your current career or pursue a new specialty, Wilkes has a flexible program for you.
+Whether you're looking to advance your current career or pursue a new specialty through a master’s in nursing or beyond, Wilkes has a flexible program for you.
 Going back to school is a big decision, but Wilkes offers the mentoring and faculty support you need to succeed.

 LiquidCompass helps healthcare students find employers in any market.

 The baccalaureate degree in nursing/master's degree in nursing/Doctor of Nursing Practice/ and post graduate APRN certificate programs at Wilkes University are accredited by the Commission on Collegiate Nursing Education (www.ccneaccreditation.org).